apiman/apiman-cli/README.md

 Manage your _apiman_ instances from the command line.

-Script actions, such as adding services and gateways, or display information about a running _apiman_ instance.
+Script actions, such as adding APIs and gateways, or display information about a running _apiman_ instance.

 ## Example

-Create a new service:
+Create a new API:

-    $ ./apiman service create \
+    $ ./apiman api create \
             --server http://localhost:8080/apiman \
             --name example \
             --endpoint http://example.com \
             --initialVersion 1.0 \
-            --publicService \
+            --public \
             --orgName test

 Add a gateway: